JetBrains/teamcity-documentation/topics/how-to.md

 ### "RemoteIpValve" Approach
 [//]: # (AltHead: Proxy-Tomcat-RemoteIpValve)

 This approach can be used when the proxy server sets `X-Forwarded-Proto`, `X-Forwarded-Port` request headers to the values of the original URL.
-Also, while not critical for the most setups, this approach can be used to make sure the original client IP is passed to the TeamCity server correctly.
-This is important for legacy agents' [bidirectional communication](setting-up-and-running-additional-build-agents.md#Bidirectional+Communication).

 Add the following into the Tomcat main `<Host>` node of the `conf\server.xml` file (see also Tomcat [doc](http://tomcat.apache.org/tomcat-8.5-doc/api/org/apache/catalina/valves/RemoteIpValve.html)):